 We study interactions between the living and the non-living in ecosystems and how humans affect them.
 An ecosystem may be a handful of soil, a park, a landscape or the entire biosphere.

-We contribute to solving the major challenges of the future: how more food, fibres and bioenergy can be produced on a sustainable, environmentally friendly and climate-smart way.
+The generated knowledge can help to solve the major challenges of the future: how food, fibres and bioenergy can be produced in a sustainable, environmentally friendly and climatesmart way.